jacksonkunde/jtransformer/README.md

 # jtransformer

 **jtransformer** is a lightweight transformer library built from scratch in PyTorch, following the architecture of GPT-2.
-This project serves as both an educational tool for understanding the internals of transformer models and a starting point for experimentation transformers.
+This project serves as both an educational tool for understanding the internals of transformer models and a starting point for experimentation with transformers.

 ---